Théodore Guérin: Cause for sainthood

 In 1907, Guérin's remains were exhumed from the convent cemetery and moved to the crypt at the Church of the Immaculate Conception at Saint Mary of the Woods.
 At that time, Bishop Francis Silas Chatard, the first bishop of the Diocese of Indianapolis and a medical doctor before becoming a priest, examined the remains of Mother Théodore.
 When Bishop Chatard found the brain had not fully decomposed after fifty-one years in the grave, he asked three other physicians to examine his findings.
 This phenomenon was the first physical sign to consider Guérin's life and service to the people of the area worthy of further investigation.
 In 1909, after reviewing the medical reports on Guérin's remains, Chatard introduced the Cause for Canonization, the first step in the extensive process of declaring saints in the Roman Catholic Church.
 During the early phase of the process, twenty-four individuals provided personal accounts of their experiences with Guérin.
+Theologians approved her spiritual writings on 28 July 1926 and 28 February 1940.

 On 25 October 1998, after the first miracle attributed to Guérin was accepted, Pope John Paul II beatified and bestowed the title of "Blessed" on Mother Théodore.
 In his comments, the Pope recognized her as a "holy woman of God" and "a woman for our time" who "lived a life of extraordinary love."
 On 1 July 2006, Pope Benedict XVI gave his final approval for her canonization as a saint after agreeing with the consensus view that a second miracle had occurred due to Guérin's intercession.
 The canonization ceremony was held on 15 October 2006, in Saint Peter's Square, Vatican City.
 Mother Théodore was given the official name of Saint Theodora Guérin.